shapesmusic/Shapes-Basics-Draft/world/thinking-music-theory-anew.md

 now, the defining attribute of a music theorist, the thing that gets you in the door, is something like reflectiveness. you have turned around and looked at what you're doing, seen it in a new way, as something strange and unknown, and began to inquire into it. by the way, this is an aspirational quality of a person in general, and some would say, the truest purpose of education.

+  the attitude of a theorist: the point here is to avoid explaining anything. except, perhaps, explaining an ingredient that's composed, in order to compose it, and to allow it to be recomposed. the subtext otherwise is that "this is the way it is." it closes it down rather than opens it up. it makes the idea have power over you, rather than vice versa.

+  I also need an argument for why this way of thinking makes the theory more useful, practical, applicable.
+To a person making music and musical things, not just thinking about it.

 and that's where the tricky notion of tradition comes in. tradition, that thing we feel we want to be plugged in to, but that seems somehow not to describe our current experiences. the opposition of tradition and newness. i think this has fallen out of balance, in general, perhaps, but here with respect to music, because of this rift you see in so many forms: "i can improvise but i can't read," "i'm a producer but i don't really know what i'm doing because i don't know theory," i'm design software, so why would i care about xyz..." (flesh that out).

 #### Where to begin

+i could start at any point in this wide field, from sound design, from music's relationship to mathematics, or from music's relationship to language... and make the argument. but i'm choosing to start with this strange topic we seem to call the "basics" of music theory. these things we think we have to know, these things that seem to come from a far off tradition, perhaps even a tradition that's not been so good to us.

+  theory's implied status as the entry into tradition. not that it's the only entry into tradition, but because it has that status. it's the strange thing we think we need to know, that feels strangely outside the immediacy of the tools we use every day. that's the reason we seem to look to it--because *we're looking for a connection to something bigger*. looking into that tension, the opposition that underlies that status.

-i could start at any point in this wide field, from sound design, from music's relationship to mathematics, or from music's relationship to language... and make the argument. but i'm choosing to start with this strange topic we seem to call the "basics" of music theory. these things we think we have to know, these things that seem to come from a far off tradition, perhaps even a tradition that's not been so good to us. because to me, that seems like starting at the extremes--now, and then--and the project is to develop a way to turn static poles into a living, churning, evolving practice where we can move freely across the vast expanse of this terrain and continue to use the inventiveness that springs by its own accord from our own intuition--from our own living in our world--to tend to the body of living skills, tools, concepts, knowledge, and extraordinary artifacts of human imagination that we're going to carry forward.
+because to me, that seems like starting at the extremes--now, and then--and the project is to develop a way to turn static poles into a living, churning, evolving practice where we can move freely across the vast expanse of this terrain and continue to use the inventiveness that springs by its own accord from our own intuition--from our own living in our world--to tend to the body of living skills, tools, concepts, knowledge, and extraordinary artifacts of human imagination that we're going to carry forward.

 pause on the idea of thinking anew: this is not thinking new thoughts, but thinking thoughts anew (thinking things anew rather than thinking new things). this means a connection of the thoughts that came before, and a reimagining of them in our current lives. it means the thoughts that came immediately before, and of trying to reach further back, as far back as we can. to hold that connection in tension with newness, so that things emerge from it.